TaoLearning/ASTRA/Research/roadmap.md

 -   Prepare comprehensive documentation, including program goals, curriculum outlines, faculty credentials, and student support services.
 -   Compile evidence of compliance with accreditation standards.

+3.3 Seek Accreditation Support Grants

+-   Identify and apply for grants  that support the accreditation process, including documentation preparation and self-assessment activities.
+-   Look for grants from educational accrediting bodies and government agencies that support quality assurance in education.

-3.3 Self-Assessment
+3.4 Self-Assessment

 -   Conduct an internal self-assessment to identify strengths and areas for improvement.
 -   Ensure all aspects of the program meet accreditation criteria.

-3.4 Submit Application
+3.5 Submit Application

 -   Submit the accreditation application along with the required documentation to the accrediting body.
 -   Pay any applicable fees and ensure all deadlines are met.